open/close all folders

 - Deacon Hollingshead, the head of the Dominion of Jesus Christ in Julian Comstock.

-- Tenar/Arha, the Eaten One, the high priestess of the Powers of the Earthsea Trilogy.
+- Tenar/Arha, the Eaten One, the high priestess of the Powers in The Tombs of Atuan.

 - Lord Reston in Just Ella by Margaret Peterson Haddix, who is priest to the king (although the king is technically the leader of the church.)

 - A Song of Ice and Fire has a Pope-equivalent called the High Septon.
-The ones seen in the series have been fairly bad, including a corrupt glutton who was killed by a starving mob; the glutton's substantially (but not totally) better replacement, who was killed by political enemies; and most recently, an incorruptible, but fanatical and misogynistic Knight Templar.
+The ones seen in the series have been fairly bad, including a corrupt glutton who was killed by a starving mob; the glutton's substantially (but not totally) better replacement, regarded as a decent man but also a weak-willed pawn, who was killed by political enemies; and most recently, an incorruptible, but fanatical and misogynistic Knight Templar.

 - In Mistborn Lord Prelan Tevidian is High Priest of the Corrupt Church, one of the chief lieutenants of the Lord Ruler and the father of heroine Vin.
 There is a faction in his church, led by the Steel Inquisitors, that want to get rid of him and put the head Inquisitor, Kar, in his place and they succeed, offing Tevidian brutally before he has a chance to really do anything on-page, though Kar himself is then killed before he can enjoy his new position.